isapir/Migrate2Postgres/README.md

 Then specifying the config value `%source.db_name%` will evaluate to "AdventureWorks" at runtime.

-If the the same key is specified both in the config file and in the Java System Properties, the Java System Properties take precedence.
+If the the same key is specified both in the config file and in the Java System Properties, the Java System Properties are used.

 See the comments in the [template for SQL Server](src/main/resources/templates/ms-sql-server.conf) and the included [example config files](examples/conf) for more information.